 Long leaves from office can be a cause for concern for insurers.
 Some insurers may investigate long leaves and may ask for more information from you end to explain longer periods of absence.
 However, this policy may change from one insurance provider to the next.

 Would the policy cost more if a person has a history of smoking?

-Put simply, if you are a smoker, you have a higher risk of death than a non-smoker, other things remaining the same.
+Put simply, if you are a smoker, you have a higher risk of early death than a non-smoker, other things remaining the same.
 Hence, as a term insurance applicant you would be asked about your use of tobacco products in the last 5 years.
 Owing to your risky lifestyle and a higher probability of death related to smoking, you are charged a somewhat higher premium..
-However, the premium, although slightly higher is still available at a reasonable price and buying a life insurance is highly recommended.
+However, the premium, although slightly higher is still available at a reasonable price and buying a life insurance plan is highly recommended.

 If I smoke do I need to declare myself as a tobacco user?

 You may not be a habitual smoker however, if you have smoked in the last 5 years you need to declare yourself as a smoker.
 If you withhold this information to the insurance company, there are chances you might be held accountable later, your policy may be considered null and void and your family may even be denied policy benefits on your death.
-Read more about what you need to disclose while buying a term insurance and why.
+Read more about what you need to disclose while buying the best term insurance and why.

 Can I change the duration of life cover once the policy has been issued to me?

 No the duration cannot be changed once the policy has been issued to you.